 Type of demand

 Lawful interception Communications data

-Statistics 42,256 (1) 116,575
+Statistics 37,633 (1) 111,152

-Key Note (1) The Italian Ministry of Justice no longer publishes statistical information related to the number of lawful interception demands issued by agencies and authorities.
+Key Note (1) The Italian Ministry of Justice no longer publishes statistical informatio therefore publish such data.
+The Italian Ministry of Justice no longer publishes statistical information related to the number of lawful interception demands issued by agencies and authorities.
 Vodafone will now therefore publish such data.

-For a summary of the m nost important legal powers relating to law enforcement demands, etwork censorship and encryption on a country by country basis, see our Legal Annexe.
+For a summary of the mo therefore publish such data. ost important legal powers relating to law enforcement demands, network censo thin and encryption on a country by country basis see our Legal Anneye